Should You and Your Spouse Share Health Insurance?

 Know Your Options

 DO NOT buy a health plan without speaking with a licensed agent.
-Many may turn to Nevada Health Link looking for a subsidy to help them pay their health insurance plan when they or a spouse has group insurance offered to them.
+Many may turn to Nevada Health Link looking for a subsidy to help them pay their health insurance plan when they or a spouse have group insurance offered to them.
 This may result in paying thousands of dollars back to the IRS.

-Deciding to Have Separate Policies
+Deciding to Have Separate Policies or Get Your Own Private Health Plan

 Deciding to Share a Health Insurance Plan